ego-blockchain/ego-blockchain-/crates/ego-consensus/README.md

 # Ego Consensus - Proof of Coverage Implementation

 A comprehensive Proof of Coverage (PoC) consensus mechanism for the Ego blockchain, designed for 5G-enabled networks with cellular-safe operations and intelligent fraud detection.
+This implementation is fully open-source and requires no licenses or permissions to use.

 ## Overview

-Ego Consensus implements a Helium-inspired Proof of Coverage system specifically designed for 5G networks, featuring:
+Ego Consensus implements an enhanced Proof of Coverage system specifically designed for 5G networks, featuring:

-- **Cellular-Safe Operations**: Rate-limited beacon transmissions (0.5-1 Hz) with batched witness reports
+- **Cellular-Safe Operations**: Rate-limited beacon transmissions (0.75 Hz) with batched witness reports
 - **5G Network Integration**: Support for network slicing, beamforming, and advanced RF metrics
+- **3GPP 38.901 Compliance**: Path loss validation using industry-standard propagation models
 - **Comprehensive Fraud Detection**: Geometric, timing, and signal coherence validation with fraud proofs
 - **Intelligent Cost Optimization**: Network switching and data compression for mobile networks
-- **Regulatory Compliance**: Authorized frequency bands with side-channel beacon support
+- **Open Source**: No licenses or permissions required - fully free to use

 ## Architecture